Uplift » How Long Will the Bank Hold My Settlement Check?

 Cashing a Settlement Check with the Issuing Bank

 The swiftest route to your funds is to cash the check with the issuing institution.
-This will almost always lead to a briefer hold on funds.
+This will almost always lead to a shorter hold on funds.

-The issuing bank will usually request two forms of ID – a passport and driver’s license, for example.
+The issuing bank will usually request two forms of ID—a passport and a driver’s license, for example.

 Some banks charge a flat fee for cashing checks, while others charge a percentage of the total check amount.
 You may even find there is no fee for cashing a check at some banks.